BioPandas/biopandas/docs/CONTRIBUTING.md

 If this is your first contribution, please review the [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Quick Contributor Checklist

 This is a quick checklist about the different steps of a typical contribution to biopandas and other open source projects.
 Consider copying this list to a local text file (or the issue tracker) and checking off items as you go.

 1. [ ]  Open a new "issue" on GitHub to discuss the new feature / bug fix
 2. [ ]  Fork the biopandas repository from GitHub (if not already done earlier)
 3. [ ]  Create and checkout a new topic branch
 4. [ ]  Implement new feature or apply the bug-fix
 5. [ ]  Add appropriate unit test functions
-6. [ ]  Run `nosetests -sv` and make sure that all unit tests pass
+6. [ ]  Run `pytest -sv` and make sure that all unit tests pass
-7. [ ]  Check/improve the test coverage by running `nosetests --with-coverage`
+7. [ ]  Check/improve the test coverage by running `pytest --with-coverage`
 8. [ ]  Add a note about the change to the `./docs/sources/CHANGELOG.md` file
 9. [ ]  Modify documentation in the appropriate location under `biopandas/docs/sources/`
 10. [ ]  Push the topic branch to the server and create a pull request
 11. [ ]  Check the Travis-CI build passed at [https://travis-ci.org/rasbt/biopandas](https://travis-ci.org/rasbt/biopandas)
 12. [ ]  Check/improve the unit test coverage at [https://coveralls.io/github/rasbt/biopandas](https://coveralls.io/github/rasbt/biopandas)